jzadeh/chiron-elk/vm_readme.md

 .ova is built using virutal box

+After importing click on settings, then network.
+Make sure adapter 1 is selected and the Enable Network Adapter is checked.
+For the attached to option select Bridged Adapter.

 Linux chironv1 4.10.0-28-generic #32~16.04.2-Ubuntu SMP Thu Jul 20 10:19:48 UTC 2017 x86_64 x86_64 x86_64 GNU/Linux
 Ubuntu 16.04 LTS
 python3